vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 available summarizer for your account.
 Currently, the only summarizer that is available to Growth users is `vectara-summary-ext-v1.2.0`.

+The limit of `maxSummarizedResults` is `10` for Growth plans and can be extended for Scale customers.
+Setting the values closer to the limit generates a more comprehensive summary, but using a lower value can balance the results with quality and response time.

-This summarizer attempts to balance creating a good quality summary with a a reasonably fast response.
+This summarizer example attempts to balance creating a good quality summary with a a reasonably fast response by setting `maxSummarizedResults` to `5`.
 To use `vectara-summary-ext-v1.2.0`, send it as the `summarizerPromptName` as follows:

 ```json showLineNumbers title="https://api.vectara.io/v1/query"
 {